How Stress Could be Causing Your Acne Breakouts

 Now remember, it’s chronic stress that will cause acne.
 If you have an acute episode of stress – such as oversleeping and being late for work, the body should go back to its normal function once you get to work and relax again.

 As we discussed, stress also affects gut health.
-And if people are chronically stressed, they may see changes in their bowel movements, feel more bloated or generally struggle with the digestion of food.
-Research has shown chronic stress can shift a healthy microbiome’s balance, leading to inflammation.
-We know how important a healthy gut is for healthy skin, so anything that harms gut health will affect your skin.
-Gut health can also impact our mood, so this can cause a cycle between gut health, stress and an increase in acne.
+If people are chronically stressed, they may see changes in their bowel movements, feel more bloated or generally struggle with the digestion of food.
+Research has shown chronic stress can shift a healthy microbiome’s balance, leading to inflammation which can additionally affect our mood.
+We know how important a healthy gut is for healthy skin.
+But, gut health can also impact our mood, so this can cause a cycle between gut health, stress and an increase in acne.
+This is known as the Gut-Brain-Skin-Axis.

 Effective Strategies for Managing Stress